-Students opting for the individualized study course have the flexibility to determine their own timelines for completing it within their six-month contract period.
+Students taking an individualized study course have the flexibility to determine their own timelines for completing it within their six-month contract period.
 Should students experience time problems, they may extend the course contract by submitting a completed MA-IS Extension Request Form, along with the appropriate fees, to the MA-IS Office.
 Individualized study courses may be extended three times for a period of two months each.
 Contact the MA-IS office for more information on extensions.

 Grouped study courses cannot extend their courses.